How to Invest Money Wisely

 Before you start investing money, you should do a financial fitness check.
 Ask yourself if you have any debt to pay or some rainy day savings before investing.

 Every situation is different, but most people should aim to have between three to six months of living expenses as an emergency fund.
-Because you need access this money at any time. — it's probably best not to invest it but instead, use a cash account.
+Because you need access this money at any time. — it's probably best not to invest it but instead, use a savings investment account.

 Why not invest your emergency fund?
 Well, you don't want it rising and falling just like the stock exchange does, given you could need the money at any time.
 If you've cleared your debt and have some rainy day savings — it's the right time to think about investing.